 Co-produced by

 Director: Pia Marais Screenplay: Pia Marais, Willem Droste, Martin Rosefeldt Length: 112 min.
-Language: Spanish English OF / English UT Country of production: France, Germany, Switzerland, Taiwan, Brazil Production: Cinéma Defacto, Gaïjin, Aldabra Films, Pandora, Arte, Point Productions Cast: Helena Zengel, Jeremy Xido, Sabine Timoteo, Hamã Luciano, Rômulo Braga, Philipp Lavra German distributor: Pandora Festivals: Locarno, Rio, New York
+Language: Portuguese English OF / English UT Country of production: France, Germany, Switzerland, Taiwan, Brazil Production: Cinéma Defacto, Gaïjin, Aldabra Films, Pandora, Arte, Point Productions Cast: Helena Zengel, Jeremy Xido, Sabine Timoteo, Hamã Luciano, Rômulo Braga, Philipp Lavra German distributor: Pandora Festivals: Locarno, Rio, New York